VT1000: Development

 The team rejected using one of their single-chip VAX processors due to high cost of implementation.
 The Motorola 68000 was both inexpensive and powerful, but they did not have support for cross-compilers and other development support systems on VMS, so those would have to be written.
-Considering this, the team ultimately chose the Texas Instruments TMS34010, a design that combined a 32-bit CPU with additional instructions for handling common 2D graphics tasks and bit handling.
-The TMS34010 blended the roles of CPU and GPU, lowering the cost of implementing a complete graphical terminal.
+Considering this, the team ultimately chose the Texas Instruments TMS34010, a design that combines a 32-bit CPU with additional instructions for handling common 2D graphics tasks and bit handling.
+The TMS34010 blends the roles of CPU and GPU, lowering the cost of implementing a complete graphical terminal.

 Having experimented with an X Server on the VAXstation 2000, the team concluded that serial links would not be fast enough to support X Windows, and made the decision to equip the design with Ethernet as its primary communications system.
 Studying the system throughput as a whole, they estimated that the resulting system would not be terribly fast, but would be faster than an X Server running on the VAXstation 2000, which was considered barely usable.
 Some consideration was given to equipping it with both the TMS34010 to handle graphics and a 68000 for other tasks, but the team was unable to find a way to balance the loads so that one or the other processor didn't end up underutilized.
 A potential upgrade to the upcoming TMS34020 seemed more promising.

 The team decided early on to use a custom operating system developed for another project, and debated whether to include that in ROM or have the code be downloaded from the host through a boot mechanism.
 Using ROM would eliminate the long network boot process, but also mean that minor fixes and upgrades would be difficult.
 For performance reasons, they chose to include the OS on ROM, using a small plug-in card that could be swapped out.
 Other parts of the system, like the fonts, are downloaded from the host to save room in the ROM.
 This uses a custom networking mechanism and required a host machine running a server.

 This decision had a number of spin-off effects.
 It was desirable to have the system be able to do local setup and terminal emulation even when not connected to a host computer, which led to the requirement for a basic user interface similar to BIOS that allowed it to be set up and handle connections to hosts using X windows.
 In X windows, this requires the machine to have both the X Server, the software that draws the display, as well as the X Client, an application calling the Xlib code to send drawing commands to the server.
 DEC had such a system as part of their DECwindows system, but this was tightly tied to VMS, requiring a port of MIT's Xlib to the TMS34020 platform.
 A terminal emulator providing support for VT52, VT100, VT220 and VT320 terminals was included in the ROM, using the local window manager for display.